sordina/Maze/README.md

 <img src="https://raw.github.com/sordina/Maze/master/images/maze_pbm.png" alt="Example Maze" />

-Entropy refers to a repeating sequence of digits use for the cycled random seed.
+Entropy refers to a repeating sequence of digits used for the cycled decision data.
 If omitted, the built-in pseudo-random number generator will be used.

 For example: